F10B05/Books/The_Gatineau_Chronicles.md

 Their return was triumphant.
 Greeted as heroes, they delivered the rescued scouts to Dr. Aris in the infirmary, an act of compassion that earned them the `[Friend of the Medics]` title.
 Their official debriefing with Rémi established a new, chilling threat: a cult known as the **"Preservationists"** who followed the Curator's ideology, led by a mysterious "First Follower."
 The cultural rift, a quiet friction between the pragmatic, community-focused Francophone survivors of Gatineau and some of the more cold, order-obsessed Anglophone arrivals from Ottawa, had provided the perfect cover for the enemy's infiltration.
 This debriefing also formalized the Citadel's command structure, with Rémi presiding over a council that included Gus of the **Workshop Union** and Leo of the **Aegis Wardens**.

  ### **Chapter 8: The Traitor Within**

 The heroes' newfound peace was shattered days later.
 Dr. Aris was abducted from within the Citadel, a `Lesser Petrified Core` planted on her, leading her out into the city.
 An investigation revealed an inside job, orchestrated by a group of survivors from Ottawa led by a scavenger named Silas.
 The orderly they interviewed remembered the key detail: "The scavenger, Silas, insisted on delivering some blankets himself... brushed right past the doctor in the hall.
 It was over in a second."

 Choosing to secure their home before giving chase, Elizabeth and Manson led a purge, cornering the traitors in the courthouse archives.
 The fight was swift and claustrophobic.
-Elizabeth used her `[Shadow Step - Lvl 1]` `[-35 SP]`, and Manson activated his `[Kinetic Pulse]` `[-30 SP]`.
+`[Elizabeth uses [Shadow Step - Lvl 1]! -35 SP]`
+`[Manson activates [Kinetic Pulse]! -30 SP]`

 Their combined skills made short work of the enemy.
 The captured leader revealed their name—the "Preservationists"—and their goal: to use Dr. Aris's knowledge to control the petrification process.
 Their main base, their "Vault," was the Bank of Canada building.

 Knowing they faced an intelligent human enemy, they decided to prepare.
 Crafting a Rare shield was a grueling, all-night affair.
 Manson worked without rest, the clang of his hammer a constant rhythm in the workshop.
 He had to meticulously heat and shape the **[Hardened Carapace Plating]** while simultaneously creating a stable housing for the volatile **[Petrified Core]**.
 It was a test of both his physical endurance and his immense intellect.